DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>She moves her hand to the third card, at the right arm of the cross, her eyelids closing like a trance, her lips pursed in quiet contemplation.
 The candlelight vanishes, for a heartbeat—and then returns in a nova of fierce, burning white, so pure and strong and clean that it hurts to look at, burns to see—</p>
 <p>Madam Eva's eyes snap open, burning with a fierce determination.</p>
 <p>"This is a card of power and strength.
 It tells of a weapon of vengeance: a sword of sunlight."
 She flips the card.</p>
 <p>The light reveals a third illustration: a solemn-faced man clad in holy vestments, one hand clutching the chain of a bronze censer that billows with burning smoke.
 “The Eight of Glyphs—the Bishop.”
 The crone's voice is strong with purpose.
-(See <span class="citation">Glyphs (Hearts), p.
-14</span>, for this card’s foretelling.)</p>
+"What you seek lies in a prison of darkness, beyond a set of amber doors," she intones, her eyes narrowing.
+"This weapon is long hidden.
+The house of the fallen dragon can lead you here."</p>
 <p>She moves to the fourth card, at the bottom of the cross, and listens once more, tracing small circles across its back as she hums a contemplative note.
 The magic flames leap and dance upon their wicks, now casting swirling violet embers into the air as the graves beyond shimmer with a twilit glow.</p>
 <p>"This card sheds light on one who will help you greatly in the battle against darkness."</p>
 <p>She flips the card.</p>